-This is a wonderful punch to serve at the holidays.
+This is a wonderful punch to serve in the autumn and during the holidays!

 It serves the dual purpose of filling your home with its spicy fragrance and providing a delicious warm drink for your family and friends!